nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

 ### 1. Making appointment
-This feature servers as one of the core features of Medimate, so how is it implemented?
+This feature servers as one of the core features of MediMate, so how is it implemented?

 This feature is achieved by the following classes:
-* `AddAppointmentCommand` - when executed, will add a new appointment to a specified patient
+* `AddAppointmentCommand` - when executed, it will add a new appointment to a specified patient
 * `AddAppointmentCommandParser` - will parser user's input and return a valid `AddAppointmentCommand` for execution

-The format of commandline input is as follows:
+The format of command line input is as follows:
 `makeApp {patientIndex} /from {startTime} /to {endTime}`

 Initially, when the input is received, it is processed by the UI layer, which calls the